MakerBay/Coral_Reef_Mapping_Drone/How to Github/README.md

 * dot point for list is a single asterix

+# Embed a link

+[Another cheatsheet for learning MarkDown for using on GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Name of the link in the square brackets and actual link in the round brackets.

 # Insert an image with no sizing requirements
 - i.e the image will appear as per original image size